csfeeser/Python/flask_work.md

   - `endpoint2` → Return all quotes.
     - Use an HTML form or query argument to prompt for a quote to look up.
 - **Cookie/Session**:
-  - Save username.
-  - Save favorite character.
+  - Save last selected character.

 ---